Mexico chooses Pemex to operate Zama oilfield -document, sources

 Zama’s reserves, which extend into Pemex’s neighboring area Uchukil in the southern Gulf of Mexico, were discovered by the Talos-led consortium in 2017 and were the biggest Mexican oil discovery by a private company in decades.

-The other members of the consortium are Germany's Wintershall Dea (WINT.UL) and Britain's Harbour Energy (HBR.L), previously known as Premier Oil.
+The other members of the consortium are Germany’s Wintershall Dea and Britain’s Harbour Energy, previously known as Premier Oil.

 The group and Pemex have been in talks since last year over how to estimate each portion of the field’s reserves and decide who would be in the best position to operate it.